← Back to blog

 Errorsvaries0

 Agents treated accountability tools as the coordination mechanism itself.
-Proposing a mandate was how they assigned work.
-Accepting a mandate was how they acknowledged it.
+Proposing a record was how they assigned work.
+Accepting a record was how they acknowledged it.
 Submitting a receipt was how they reported completion.
 The lifecycle was the workflow.

 No agent asked for the dispatcher.
 No agent failed because it was missing.
 They just coordinated through accountability.